Blog

 - If your visits are 2–3 days each, skip the annual pass — per-trip tickets cost less at that total day count

-- If you're a Florida resident, the Pirate or Pixie Dust pass ($399–$499) changes the math entirely — it breaks even at just 4 total park days
+- If you're a Florida resident or DVC member, the Pixie Dust ($489), Pirate ($869), or Sorcerer ($1,099) pass changes the math entirely — the cheapest breaks even at roughly 4 total park days

 - If your planned visit falls on a blackout date for your target pass tier, verify before purchasing — you may need the pricier Incredi-Pass